Diet-Microbiome-Interactions-Lab/GeneralTools/README.md

 ### ii) Command LIne Extension (CLIX)

 To run an executable, you must first type the executable's name (e.g., `fileflux`) and immediately after provide positional arguments that align with the action you wish to perform.
-For exampe, from the fileflux help page, you see:
+For example, from the fileflux help page, you see:
 `$ fileflux seq length type: fasta file: example.fasta`

 Let's break down this command.